fabrice-etanchaud/dbt-dremio/README.md

 `pip install dbt-dremio`

 # Relation types
-In dbt's world, A dremio's dataset can be either a `view` or a `table`.
-A dremio's reflection - a dataset's materialization with a refresh policy - will be mapped to a dbt's `materializedview`.
+In dbt's world, A dremio dataset can be either a `view` or a `table`.
+A dremio reflection - a dataset materialization with a refresh policy - will be mapped to a dbt `materializedview`.

 # Databases
 As Dremio is a federation tool, dbt's queries can span locations and so, in dremio's adapter, databases are first class citizens.
-There are two kinds of dataset's locations : sources and spaces.
+There are two kinds of dataset locations : sources and spaces.
 Sources are mostly input locations, and spaces output ones, with exceptions :

 location|can create table| can drop table |can create/drop view -|-|-|-